K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 ## SDI-12 ESP-IDF Component Implementation

 The ESP32 espressif IoT development framework (esp-idf) compatible component is a beta release with basic functionality.
+String values or metadata attribute features are not supported at this time.

 Key features implemented to date include: